kubernetes-retired/service-catalog/docs/v1/api.md

 ## Quotas

-We propose restricting provision and bind operations by namespace using standard quotas.
+Provision and bind operations may be subject to namespace-scoped quotas, similar to those already in existence on other resources in Kubernetes.
 This section is in need of additional detail.

 ## Final Note